SCEGGS Darlinghurst Ltd

 Mr Tom Aligounarias

 Tom is a director of TESA Pty Ltd and Adjunct Professor of Education and Social Work at the University of Sydney.
 He was previously the Chair of NESA from 2016-19 and has held a variety of leadership roles in the sphere of education.
+Tom is a nominee of the Company to the Board.

 Ms Sally Auld